-Oxford Health Plans covers only those solid organ transplants that are non-experimental and non-investigational.
-All transplants must be performed by a UNOS (United Network for Organ Sharing)-participating academic transplant center.
+Oxford Health Plans cover only those solid organ transplants that are non-experimental and noninvestigational.
+All transplants must be performed by a UNOS (United Network for Organ Sharing)participating academic transplant center.
 All solid organ transplants must be performed in facilities that Oxford has specifically contracted and designated to perform these procedures to be eligible for plan coverage.